johko/johko.github.io/_posts/2024-12-04-robot-holmes-1.md

 "Interesting and are you the only one offering this service around here?", Holmes asked in an investigative manner.

-"I wish", she said, "then business would be thriving.
+"I wish!", she said, "My business would be thriving.
 But there are many colleagues, more by the day I fear.
 Visual Grounding is, to be exact, not a single service or task.
 The term contains many sub-tasks.
 Take [CLIPSeg](https://huggingface.co/docs/transformers/model_doc/clipseg) for example.
 She does not work with frames, but gives you masks you can lay over the image and mark the object you asked her to find."

 Holmes was impressed, thanked her, took his notes and once again stepped back into the damp city streets.